dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

    certificate that it trusts, it could skip to step 9 instead and generate a GetDeviceStateResponse.)

-4. The Client Broker sends an HTTP GET request to the TAM URI:
+4. The Client Broker sends an HTTP POST request to the TAM URI:

 ~~~~
-        GET /tam HTTP/1.1
+        POST /tam HTTP/1.1
         Host: example.com
         Accept: application/otrp+json
+        Content-Length: 0
         User-Agent: Foo/1.0
 ~~~~

-5. The Server Broker receives the HTTP GET request, and calls the TAM's "ProcessConnect" API.
+5. The Server Broker receives the HTTP POST request, and calls the TAM's "ProcessConnect" API.

 6. The TAM generates an OTrP message (typically GetDeviceStateRequest